Close

 Alternatives to Acrobat

-While Acrobat is widely regarded as the market leader in PDF editing software (other paid-for tools are available, however: Check out our buyer’s guide), it is quite expensive at $14.99 per user per month.
+While Acrobat is widely regarded as the market leader in PDF editing software, but it can be a little costly.
 Therefore, if you’re filing infrequently or only making simple changes to PDFs, you may wish to consider an alternative.

 Some free online tools